andreafra/Software-Engineering-2-Project-2021/ITD/README.md

 - Change directory into the ITD folder `cd DiDioLavoreFuscoFranchini-CLup/ITD`
 - Run `yarn install` to install the dependencies

+At this point you may really want to install Docker to ease the process on your machine:

+- Install [Docker](https://www.docker.com/) on your device, and make sure [docker-compose](https://docs.docker.com/compose/install/) is installed.

+If you just want to spin up the whole system, skip to [this section](#atd)

 ### Setting up the database

 #### The easy way: using Docker

-You'll have to install [Docker](https://www.docker.com/) or an equivalent on your device, and make sure [docker-compose](https://docs.docker.com/compose/install/) is installed.

-- Run `docker-compose up -d` to spin up the images specified in the `docker-compose.yml` file.
+- Run `docker-compose up -f docker-compose.dev.yml -d` to spin up the images specified in the `docker-compose.yml` file. _Make sure you have typed .dev.yml not just .yml_

 Visit [http://localhost:8081](http://localhost:8081) to see if [Adminer](https://www.adminer.org) is running, and log in with the credentials specified in the `.env` file.